AbdulQayyumParacha/ecopal-privacy-policy/README.md

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.

+Storage of User IDs:

+At EcoPaL, we store user IDs in our database to provide a personalized and enhanced user experience.
+This information helps us to deliver tailored services, such as tracking individual user progress, managing inventories, and ensuring a seamless interaction within our bot.

 Online Privacy Policy Only